l1fe/l1fe/README.md

 I'm an engineering manager with entrepreneurial mindset and computer science background.

-I currently work at @loveholidays, changing travel industry for better.
+I currently work at (@loveholidays)[https://tech.loveholidays.com/], changing travel industry for better.

 Get in touch: